DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-07-12-when-francis-felt-frustrated.md

 ---
-title: When Franics felt frustrated
+title: When Francis felt frustrated
 description: We developed a story about subject knowledge enhancement courses.
 The purpose of the story is to show how we can empathise with users by capturing their pain points in an engaging way.
 date: 2023-07-12
 tags: